ercan5535/Django-React-REST-Project-NGINX-JWT-Redis-Unittest-CI/README.md

 docker-compose up
 ```
 command is enough to run all services <br>
-NGINX will listen localhost:80 for serving home page
+NGINX will listen localhost:80 for serving react app
+also localhost:80/vanilla/ is up for first version.